Ubrillo/Real-Time-Distributed-Delivery-Tracking-System/README.md

 ### Frontend / Integration
 - Built a **web dashboard** (HTML/CSS) integrating **Google Maps/Geocoding APIs** to resolve user postcodes and render live tracking visually.
-- Planning to migrate this dashboard to **JavaFX** for a richer native client experience.
 ![Map](map2.png)
 ---